-If a student receives an incomplete (I) in any class including online classes, honor roll will not be computed until the incomplete grade has been entered.
+If a student receives an incomplete (I) in any class, honor roll will not be computed until the incomplete grade has been entered.
 Online classes (V.L.A.C.S., E.L.O., Plato) cannot be used in honor roll computation.